Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 _**Prerequisite:** Level 14+; A helm, or diadem_

-The wearer of this magic helm has Resistance to Psychic damage, Immunity to the Charmed and Frightened conditions, and any magic that allows another creature to read their thoughts or telepathically communicate with them.
+The wearer of this magic helm has :dmg-res: Resistance to :dmg-psychic: Psychic damage, :dmg-imm: Immunity to the Charmed and Frightened conditions, and any magic that allows another creature to read their thoughts or telepathically communicate with them.

 ---